saleemjaffer/notion-change-guardian/README.md

 ## How It Works

 The extension creates a snapshot of your Notion page content when first enabled, then continuously compares the current page state against this baseline.
-When differences are detected, a banner appears.
+When differences are detected, a banner appears to alert you of changes.
 When you revert changes (undo back to original), the banner automatically disappears.
 You can reset the baseline at any time to make the current state your new "original."

 ## Installation